American Locomotive Company: Post-war era

 A new line of Century locomotives including the 630 (the first AC/DC transmission), the 430 and the 636, the first 3,600 horsepower (2.7 MW) locomotive, failed to keep the enterprise going.
 Third-place in the market proved to be an impossible position; ALCo products had neither the market position nor reputation for reliability of EMD's products, nor the financing muscle and customer support of GE.
 It could not earn enough profits.
 In the late 1960s, Alco gradually ceased locomotive production, shipping its last two locomotives, a pair of T-6 switchers to the Newburgh & South Shore Railroad (#1016 and #1017) in January 1969.
 ALCo closed its Schenectady locomotive plant later that year, and sold its designs to the Montreal Locomotive Works in Canada.
 The vast ALCo Schenectady plant was completely demolished by 2019, and its site is now occupied by a large industrial park.

 Diversification

 Alco diversified into areas other than automobiles with greater success.
 During World War II, Alco built munitions for the war effort, in addition to locomotive production; this continued throughout the Korean War.
-After the Korean War, Alco entered the oil production equipment and nuclear power plant markets.
-With the latter, it began to manufacture heat exchangers for nuclear plants.
+After the Korean War, Alco began making oil production equipment and heat exchangers for nuclear plants.

 In 1955, the company was renamed Alco Products, Incorporated.
-By this stage locomotive production only accounted for 20% of the business.
+By this stage, locomotive production only accounted for 20% of the business.

 The first nuclear power plant connected to the electrical grid, the SM-1, was built for the Army Nuclear Power Program at Fort Belvoir in Virginia in 1957.
 Another complete plant, the PM-2A, was shipped to and constructed at Camp Century in Greenland.
-The Camp Century plant was filmed by the U.S. Army in a documentary film that was uploaded to YouTube in November 2014.
+The Camp Century plant was filmed by the U.S. Army.